DEDICATED TO OUR COMMUNITY

 Brian and his wife, Kendra Kay, live in Fayetteville with their daughter Kayden and son Asher, who attend school in Farmington.
 The family attends Farmington First Baptist Church.

 The son of educators, Brian understands the value good teachers and good schools add to our community.
-He will support pay raises for teacher and he will work to reduce education mandates which bury our teachers in paperwork.
+He will support pay raises for teachers and he will work to reduce education mandates which bury our teachers in paperwork.

 Fighting for Taxpayers